SylvainGuieu/delirium/README.md

 The defined Python objets are logical and correspond to the physical components of the delay line :

-    DelayLine
+    DelayLineState (represent a state of a delayline computed from a delirium file).
-         Carriage.
-(Contain carriage coordinate convention function)
+        1 Carriage.
+(Contain carriage coordinate convention function) Sensors.
-             Sensors.
-(Contain the Fogale projection function)
+                2 Fogale (Contain the Fogale projected value) 1 Inclinometer (inclinometer value)
-          Rails.
-(Contains the reconstructed rail coordinates)
-              Supports.
-(Contain The state, and correction to apply on each supports) Delirium.
+        1 Rails.
+(Contains the reconstructed rail coordinates) Supports.
+(Contain The state, and correction to apply on each supports) 1 Delirium.
 (Contain the data file and functions to read/handle it)

+    DelayLineHysteresis (contain two DelayLineState objects one forward, one backward)

 Each object is defined in its own file.
 Some other files (sub modules) are also defined :

     computing.py contain common functions
     log.py  handle the log stdout
-    io.py input output, functions to find, list and open data files remotely or locally.
+    io.py input output, functions to find, list and open data files remotely or locally. run.py handle the automatics pcomputation, plots and webpage creation.

 ### Sensors

-Sensors need a Fogale delirium file, from it the object gives the opl, incl, yctr, zctr, yend, zend sensor position correct from WPS roll error.
+Sensors need a Delirium file, from it the Sensors object gives the following value arrays (from the `.get(key)` method):
+- `opl [m]` Twice the physical distances
+- `incl [rad]`  the inclinometor value (it is the `phi` of a carriage)
+- `yctr [mm]` y measurement of the fogale close to tunel center
+- `zctr [mm]` z measurement of the fogale close to tunel center
+- `yend [mm]` y measurement of the fogale close to tunel end
+- `zend [mm]` z measurement of the fogale close to tunel end
+sensor position are corrected from WPS roll error.

+Sensors have the following sub Objetc:
+- `.ctr` Fogale object of fogale close to tunel center
+- `.end` Fogale object of fogale close to tunel end
+- `.incl` Inclinometer object

+#### Fogale
+Fogale represent a fogale detector.
+Is has the following value arrays
+- `opl [m]` Twice the physical distances
+- `y [mm]` y measurement of the fogale
+- `z [mm]` z measurement of the fogale
+#### Inclinometor
+Inclinometor represent a inclinometor sensor.
+Is has the following value arrays:
+- `opl [m]` Twice the physical distances
+- `incl [rad]`  the inclinometor value (it is the `phi` of a carriage)

 Configuration :
 - phi_ctr, phi_end : the angle [rad] of the Fogale for center end end detector.
 Angles are different for each delay lines